fede-marsiglia/SDL_snake/README.md

 allow every c newbie out there (more like every programming newbie) to have a taste of a structured program of little dimensions (but yet larger and more complex than every textbook exercise) without having his head explode.

-Talking about the implementation, there are few core data strutures which make up the game or are worth noting:
+Talking about the implementation, there are few core data strutures which make up the game or are worth noting;

-- struct snake
+they are placed like a tree to let you visualize their Ierarchy:

-- struct food
+                      struct game
-- struct buffer
+        struct snake  struct food   SDL_Window + renderer struct buffer

 the last structure is the snake's internal buffer, which is used every time he eats some food.
 It's role is to take a snapshot of the last snake's block (we only need Its coordinate really) and maintain it for a game cycle.